KristianOellegaard/django-hvad/docs/internal/models.rst

 .. module:: hvad.models

+.. data:: NoTranslation

+    A special value used with :meth:`~hvad.models.TranslatableModel.__init__`
+    to prevent automatic creation of a translation.

 .. function:: create_translations_model(model, related_name, meta, **fields)

     A model factory used to create the :term:`Translations Model`.
 Makes sure